ubaeida/OrganizationManagement/README.md

 <a name="readme-top"></a>
 # OrganizationManagement

-An HTTP based microservices system aims to automate the NGOs' work.
+An HTTP based microservices API aims to automate the NGOs' work.

 For learning purposes, I used microservice architecture and divided this project into services written in Java and Python.